My Story with Qoya

 “There is a wild woman under our skin who wants nothing more than to dance until her feet are sore, sing her beautiful grief into the rafters, and offer the bottomless cup of her creativity as a way of life.
 And if you are able to sing from the very wound that you’ve worked so hard to hide, not only will it give meaning to your own story, but it becomes a corroborative voice for others with a similar wounding.”

 – Toko-Pa Turner, from Belonging: Remembering Ourselves Home

 “Push magic.
 Cause magic.
 If i am not magic in all of this human form, then what is magic?
 Move as magic, feel you are magic, touch each pulsation of this magical world.
-Your fingers can’t reach the infinity of magic but your bones know magic, your breasts pour magic, you feel the magic in a cup of tea.
-You see.
-Where does the magic hide?
-In your sorrow, in your wooly womb, in your words from your flute throat.
+Your fingers can’t reach the infinity of magic but your bones know magic, your breasts pour magic, you tongue roams for magic.
+You see, where does the magic hide?
+In your sorrow, in your wooly womb, in your words from your flute throat, in your sucked out transformations.
 If sparkles are magic they’re at the end of your fingertips.
 Transform mama into your birth right.
 Take up space for the rebel nature to run amok and silence the voices that say you are not enough.
 Meet magic.
 Hello magic.
 Have a seat on the earthy floor.
 Cup of tea?”

 - Written in a co-facilitated Embodied Writing + Qoya workshop